It's time to talk about the impact virtual reality is going to have on marketing and how you can use it to your advantage.

 On the higher end of the scale are volumetric cameras which are still very new and of course expensive.

-Google is pioneering this new technology and has begun showcasing examples of what can be achieved via their Google Lightfields Technology apps available on Steam.
+Google is pioneering this new technology and has begun showcasing examples of what can be achieved via its Google Lightfields Technology apps available on Steam.

 This approach combines high definition photography with spacial measurements that improve the realism and ability to use dynamic lighting.